ray-project/ray/doc/source/ray-core/ray-dag.rst

 -------------------------------------

-``MultiOutputNode`` is useful when you have more than 1 output from a DAG. ``dag_node.execute()`` returns a list object Ray object references passed to ``MultiOutputNode``.
+``MultiOutputNode`` is useful when you have more than 1 output from a DAG. ``dag_node.execute()`` returns a list of Ray object references passed to ``MultiOutputNode``.
 The below example shows the multi output node of 2 outputs.

 .. tab-set::